Lucas-Monsegu/LightningBot/README.md

 # Story of the project

 This is a 3 man project that was made during our studies, on our free time.
 After the launch we had many users and an active discord server.
-People where playing games, coding bots and sharing them.
+People were playing games, coding bots and sharing them.
 One company saw it as an opportunity to make a coding event and they invited the 3 of us to Lille to participate in it.
-It was fun and we had a free train tickets and pizzas and the person that contacted us also hosted us for the night !
+It was fun and we had a free train tickets and pizzas and the person that contacted us, also hosted us for the night !

 ## Beginner's tutorial